pfheatwole/thesis/source/canopy_aerodynamics.rst

   * Supports viscous effects and empirical adjustments (mostly viscous drag correction factors)

     [[These exist in literature.
 I want to be able to use them.
+Can incorporate them either by adding them directly to the drag coefficient (as I do for Phillips method), or via strip theory.

     Sources: